-Initially spearheaded in the early 1980's by Gwen O'Donnell Graham through a Michigan Reading Association Committee, the month-long recognition became prominent from 1984 onward when Nancy Seminoff, MRA President, celebrated with Michigan's Governor Blanchard, who signed an Executive Declaration, and Lt.
-Governor Griffiths who hosted a balloon launch at the state capital with Lansing school children.
-Today it continues as National Reading Day across America and has evolved over 40 years at the national level.
+The month-long recognition became prominent from 1984 onward when Gwen O'Donnell (now Graham) and Nancy Seminoff, MRA President, celebrated with Michigan's Governor Blanchard, who signed an Executive Declaration.
+Lt.
+Governor Griffiths hosted a balloon launch at the state capital with Lansing school children.
+Today, it continues as National Reading Day across America and has evolved over 40 years at the national level.
+The initial project was spearheaded in the early 1980's by Gwen O'Donnell (now Graham) through a Michigan Reading Association Committee.